-Francis Wilks & Jones is the country's leading firm of lawyers when it comes to defending claims by administrators or liquidators.
+Francis Wilks & Jones has been successfully defending directors from administrator and liquidator claims since 2002.
 Often the situation is not as bleak as it might first seem.
 Our expert advice has saved hundreds of directors from millions of pounds of personal claims.
 Let us help you too.